-- Possess a baccalaureate degree in nursing from an ACEN or CCNE accredited program
+- Possess a baccalaureate degree in nursing from a CCNE, ACEN, or CNEA accredited program

 - Have an undergraduate GPA of at least 3.00 or other evidence of ability to complete successfully a graduate program such as grades in other post-baccalaureate courses, scores from national graduate school entrance examinations, or a record of progressively higher work experiences

 - Be licensed as a registered nurse in the state of Pennsylvania

 - Minimum of one year direct clinical nursing practice

 - Minimum of one year of recent critical care nursing experience

 - 300-word statement of intention identifying career goals, demonstrating communication and writing skills